saltstack-formulas/dovecot-formula/README.rst

 ``dovecot``
 ------------

-Installs and configures the dovecot package, and starts the associated dovecot service.
+Installs and configures the dovecot package, and ensures that the associated dovecot service is running.